RoboJackets/robocup-software/doc/Gameplay.md

 **Skills** are behaviors that apply to a single robot.
 They include things like \ref gameplay.skills.capture.Capture "capturing the ball", \ref gameplay.skills.move.Move "moving to a particular position on the field", and \ref gameplay.skills.pivot_kick.PivotKick "kicking the ball".

-**Tactics** can coordinate a single robot or many and generally incapsulate more complex behavior than **skills**.
+**Tactics** can coordinate a single robot or many and generally encapsulate more complex behavior than **skills**.
 This includes things such as \ref gameplay.tactics.coordinated_pass.CoordinatedPass "passing", \ref gameplay.tactics.defense.Defense "defense", and \ref gameplay.tactics.positions.goalie.Goalie "the goalie".

 **Plays** are responsible for coordinating the whole team of robots (although some robots may be unused).
 At a given time, the `soccer` program is running at most one play.

 Used together, skills, tactics, and plays form a tree structure with the Play at the root and other behaviors below it.
 The C++ `GameplayModule` tells the current play to run, which in turn tells each of its sub-behaviors to run.

 ## Gameplay structure